Skip to main navigation Skip to main content

 Intravenous Access Lines

-To start IV access lines under the supervision of a licensed dentist who holds a sedation or anesthesia permit, a dental assistant must complete a course approved by the Board that addresses patient safety techniques, anatomy and physiology, and techniques for starting and maintaining IV lines.
-See Section 5 of 201 KAR8.571 for more details.
+To start IV access lines under the supervision of a licensed dentist who holds a sedation or anesthesia permit, a dental assistant must complete a Board-approved course that addresses patient safety, anatomy and physiology, and techniques for starting and maintaining IV lines.
+Visit the Course Approval page to see currently approved classes.
+See Section 5 of 201 KAR 8.571 for more details.

 Frequently Asked Questions